This post may contain affiliate links. Please see my disclosure policy for details.

 7. There are orchard and greenhouses, but not the ones you see online

-Something that really confused and then annoyed me when I got here, was the amount of websites that were showing the wrong pictures for the gardens!
+Something that really confused and then annoyed me when I got here, was the number of websites that were showing the wrong pictures for the gardens!

 I kept seeing an epic colonial looking greenhouse with colourful flowers inside.
 But, with just a little research I found out that those pictures were actually from Lalbagh Gardens in Bangalore!